Eggmansworld/tp-it-guides/README.md

-# The Super Easy Universal Setup Guide for all TeknoParrot iT Games
+# Incredible Technologies Super Easy Universal Setup Guide

 The databases for all iT games are now setup automatically by the TPUI app - there is no longer a need to edit anything in the databases!
 This guide has been updated to help the user:
 - install PostgreSQL v8.3, and